 Un filo di seta.
-An anthology of contemporary Italian poetry
+Anthology of contemporary Italian poetry

 The Vilenica Anthologies, Slovene Writers’ Association, 2019.